Leadership – words of wisdom

 The concept of not taking things personally also connects to the system-centered concept.
 My client told me about a meeting where she asked questions in order to understand how a particular financial figure in a follow-up report had been calculated.
 The person being asked the questions felt challenged and reacted strongly.
 How could she have handled this situation in a more functional way?

-In order to answer that question let me start by adding some helpful complexity to the concept of not taking things personally.
-For a start, since we aren’t robots one could ask if it is even possible.
-A clever thing about the system-centred approach, however, is that it allows you to feel the irritation, embarrassment or unfairness of a given situation.
-But then, after a few seconds of experiencing inner turmoil, you should take a deep breath and remind yourself of the context and its goal.
-In doing so you’ll move from being centred around yourself to being mindful of your role.
-If the person that felt challenged in my client's story had done that, they would have realised that it is my client's responsibility to keep track of the numbers and that the question didn’t necessarily express distrust in the individual.
-Then they would have been able to give a straight answer unclouded by emotion.
+A clever thing about the system-centred approach is that it allows you to feel the irritation, embarrassment or unfairness of a given situation.
+But then, after a few seconds of experiencing inner turmoil, you should take a deep breath and like I wrote above, remind yourself of the context and its purpose.
+If the person that felt challenged in my client's story had done that, she would have realised that it is my client's responsibility to keep track of the numbers and that the question didn’t necessarily express distrust.
+Then she would have been able to give a straight answer unclouded by emotion.

 Don’t take things personally and understand why you are at work.
 Do you agree with these words of wisdom?